The trace formula of GL(3): Preliminaries

-In this paper, a standard parabolic subgroup of $G$ means that a parabolic subgroup of $G$ which contains $P_0$ defined over $\mathbb{Q}$.
-Then $GL(3,\mathbb{Q})$ has only four standard parabolic subgroups: $P_0$ denoted as before, $P_{G}=G$ and
+In this paper, a standard parabolic subgroup of $G$ is defined as any parabolic subgroup of $G$ that contains $P_0$ and is defined over $\mathbb{Q}$.
+There are four standard parabolic subgroups of $\mathrm{GL}(3, \mathbb{Q})$: $P_0$ as defined earlier, $P_G = G$, and

-Fix a parabolic subgroup $P$, let $N_P$ be the unipotent radical of $P$ and let $M_P$ be the unique Levi component of $P$ which contains $M_{P_0}$.
-Denote the split component of $M_P$ by $A_P$, they are subgroups of
+Fix a parabolic subgroup $P$, let $N_P$ be the unipotent radical of $P$, and let $M_P$ be the unique Levi component of $P$ that contains $M_{P_0}$.
+Denote the split component of $M_P$ by $A_P$, which is a subgroup of